Xalil404/burgerjoint/README.md

 * I completed migration of the database structure to the newly connected ElephantSQL database.

-* Once the database had been migrated to ElephantSQL and a Profile for Heroku was created, in the application's Heroku interface I added a few config vars in the project's settings.
+* Once the database had been migrated to ElephantSQL and a Procfile for Heroku was created, in the application's Heroku interface I added a few config vars in the project's settings.

 * Finally in the app's Heroku interface in the deploy section, I connected the project's Github repository and initiated manual deployment.